hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/README.md

   - how to detect blockcipher mode if we can control the input and observe the output
   - oracle
 - [challenge12: Byte-at-a-time ECB decryption (Simple)](./set2/challenge12/)
+  - find blocksize in block cipher
+  - detect ECB mode
+  - extracting what is appended after our input to a AES ECB encryption function if the key is consistent and we can observe the output
 - [challenge13: ECB cut-and-paste](./set2/challenge13/)
 - [challenge14: Byte-at-a-time ECB decryption (Harder)](./set2/challenge14/)
 - [challenge15: PKCS#7 padding validation](./set2/challenge15/)